 The thought occurred to me that if the name of everyone on earth who is remembered for any kind of distinction were assigned to a crater or a mountain or a seeming rivulet somewhere in the visible universe, astronomers would soon be out of names....

 Scatter the names of all those who have ever lived over the surface of the knowable cosmos, and it would remain, for all purposes, as unnamed as it was before the small, anomalous flicker of human life appeared on this small, wildly atypical planet.
 Say that we are a puff of warm breath in a very cold universe.
 By this kind of reckoning we are either immeasurably insignificant or we are incalculably precious and interesting.
 I tend toward the second view.

-While zillions of stars does make me feel immeasurable insignificant in some respects, when I read John's gospel a David-like wonder wells up inside of me.
-John tells me that I am indeed "incalculably precious and interesting" to God:
+While “zillions of stars” does make me feel immeasurable insignificant, when I read John's gospel a David-like wonder wells up inside of me.
+John tells me that I am "incalculably precious and interesting" to God:

 For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.
 For God did not send his Son into the world to condemn the world, but in order that the world might be saved through him.
 John 3:16-17 ESV

 Miraculously, wonderfully, amazingly Jesus traversed a universe so large we cannot measure it, passing stars so numerous we cannot count them, to carry out his rescue mission.

 As Mary said, “The Mighty One has done great things for me and holy is his name.”
 Luke 1:49

 He did this for Mary, for me, and for you.

 "The thought occurred to me..." from "Austerity as Ideology" in When I Was A Child I Read Books by Marilynne Robinson.
 New York: Farrar, Straus and Giroux.
 2012.
 Pages 35-36.